ronaldkonjer/java-design-patterns/01.Documentation/PatternDefinitions.md

 * Classes should be open for extension but closed for modification
 * Depend on abstractions.
 Do not depend on concrete classes
 * Only talk to your friends
+* Don't call us we call you
+* A class should have only one reason to change

 ## Object Oriented Basics